Creative Expressions 2025 Skip to main content

 General Rules:

-1. The contest is ONLY open to BYU–Hawaii students enrolled in the Fall 2024 Semester.
+1. The competition is open to BYU–Hawaii students enrolled in the Fall 2025 Semester only.

-4. All submissions must reflect the theme "Peacemakers Needed."
+4. All submissions must reflect the theme, Hiki Mai E Na Pua

 5. Participants agree to allow their work to be displayed or performed as part of the competition.